i2-open/i2scim/README.md

 ### i2scim Memory Provider

-Designed mainly for testing purposes, i2scim with Memory Provider stores data in memory and flushes data to a persistant volume on a periodic basis.
+Designed mainly for testing purposes, i2scim with Memory Provider stores data in memory and flushes data to a persistent volume on a periodic basis.
 The memory provider database is a JSON based representation of SCIM resources.
 See module [pkg-i2scim-prov-memory](pkg-i2scim-prov-memory).